sightmachine/docker-fluentd/README.md

-Custom build of fluentd v1.1 for use in kubernetes
+Custom build of fluentd for use in kubernetes

+Version is set by the `VERSION` file in the root of this repository.

 ## Plugins